initc3/ic3-website/content/impact.md

 ## Events in Which IC3 Played an Important Role

 - The DAO: IC3 researchers identified many of the <a href="https://www.coindesk.com/cornell-prof-discovered-dao-vulerability-reveals-10-exploits">problems in The DAO</a> prior to <a href="https://www.newyorker.com/magazine/2018/10/22/the-prophets-of-cryptocurrency-survey-the-boom-and-bust">the hack</a>.
-- Ethereum Security Audit
 - Parity Multisig: IC3 researchers proposed solutions to the <a href="https://bitcoinmagazine.com/articles/cornell-ic3-researchers-propose-solution-bitcoins-multisig-paralysis-problem/">first Parity multisig hack</a>.

 ## Press Coverage / Coverage Metrics

-- 1,118 articles in 3 years
+- 1,191 articles in 3 years
 - 239,292 Google Scholar citations
 - Approximately 1 news article per day
 - Widely quoted in NYT, WSJ, BBC, Wired, Forbes, WaPo, MIT Technology Review, New Scientist, and almost every major newspaper of record overseas.